 Love pumpkin season, but don't want to give up the chocolate?
-Problem solved with this Chocolate Pumpkin Bread.
-It is loaded with chocolate chips and topped with an amazing caramel frosting that will have you making it all year round!
+Problem solved with a moist Chocolate Pumpkin Bread loaded with chocolate chips.
+Enjoy it plain or take it up a notch and add a creamy caramel frosting.

 Yes, I know there a billion and one recipes out there.
-Trust me, you need another pumpkin bread recipe in your life this fall because this one is double the chocolate.
+Trust me, you need another pumpkin bread recipe in your life this fall.
+Why?
+Because our recipe has double the chocolate.

 You are going to love this chocolate pumpkin bread because it is made with dark cocoa powder and loaded with chocolate chips.
 It's gooey, delicious, and totally fabulous!

 A layer of creamy caramel frosting and a sprinkling of chocolate chips on top makes it even better.
 Although, it does bring up a question.
 Do you call this bread or cake?